lsblakk/pystar/docs/webapp.rst

 Adding URLs to urls.py
 ------------------------

-When we ran django-admin.py startproject workshop_mysite to create the project, Django created a default URLconf.
+When we ran django-admin.py startproject myproject to create the project, Django created a default URLconf.
 Take a look at '''settings.py''' for this line:

 .. code-block:: bash

- ROOT_URLCONF = 'workshop_mysite.urls'
+ ROOT_URLCONF = 'myproject.urls'

-That means that the default URLconf is workshop_mysite/urls.py.
+That means that the default URLconf is myproject/urls.py.

 Time for an example.
-Edit the file workshop_mysite/urls.py so it looks like this:
+Edit the file myproject/urls.py so it looks like this:

 .. code-block:: bash